ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-If `elementName` is overridden to something beside the default value, existing `<oembed>` elements will still be shown for backward compatibility purposes.
+If `elementName` is overridden to something other than the default value, the existing `<oembed>` elements will still be shown for backwards compatibility purposes.

 #### Including previews in data